A graduate smiles wearing regalia. A graduate smiles wearing regalia.

 Trainee Benefits:

-Financial: A scholarship that covers the full-tuition and fees of the MPH degree and a specialized certificate program*
+Financial: A scholarship that covers the full-tuition and fees of the graduate certificate program and special training opportunities.

-Career Development: A non-credit seminar series on topics such as emerging workforce needs, culturally and linguistically appropriate services, COVID-19, and other career development fundamentals to accelerate and enhance workforce preparedness.
+Career Development: Opportunity to participate in the SPHWSP non-credit seminar series on topics such as emerging workforce needs, culturally and linguistically appropriate services, COVID-19, and other career development fundamentals to accelerate and enhance workforce preparedness.

 *Continued support dependent on satisfactory academic achievement and participation in required programming.